jscholefield/fips-tax-wall-of-shame/index.md

 <details>
 <summary>
-But it costs money to provide SAML support, so we can't offer it for free!
+But it costs money to get FIPS Validation, so we can't offer it for free!
 </summary>
-  While I'd like people to really consider it a <em>bare minimum</em> feature for business SaaS, I'm OK with it costing a little extra to cover maintenance costs.
-If your SSO support is a 10% price hike, you're not on this list.
-But these percentage increases are not maintenance costs, they're revenue generation because you know your customers have no good options.
+  TBD
 </details>

 ## Footnotes